blacklightpy/vaultofknowledge/Areas of Mathematics.md

 - Circles
 - Perimeter and Area
 - Construction of Lines and Shapes
-- Theory of Shapes
-- Properties of Triangles
+- Properties of Shapes
 - Sections of Circles
-- Cubes and Spheres
-- Cones and Frustums
+- Solids
-- Surface Areas and Volumes of Solids
+- Surface Areas and Volumes
 - Polyhedra

 ## Statistics
-- Mean
+- Mean, Median and Mode
-- Charts and Graphs
+- Charts and Representations
 - Probability
-- Median and Mode

 ## Algebra
-- Variables and Constants
+- Variables
-- Linear Algebra in one variable
-- Linear Algebra in two variables
 - Functions and Graphs
 - Polynomials
-- Linear Inequalities
+- Inequalities
 - Linear Programming
 - Matrices
-- Determinants
 - Dimensions
 - Vectors
 - Flow